Bet On GE, Not Boeing, If You Believe In An Aviation Recovery

 Just two years ago, Boeing would have been the obvious choice for a downturn scenario rather than GE, because of its strong balance sheet.
 Boeing ended 2017 with $11.1 billion of debt, offset by $10 billion of cash and securities, giving it negligible net debt.

-General Electric finished the same year with $134.6 billion of borrowings (including GE Capital), as well as nearly $80 billion of insurance, pension, and other postretirement liabilities.
+General Electric finished the same year with $134.6 billion of borrowings (including GE Capital), as well as nearly $80 billion of insurance, pension, and other post-retirement liabilities.
 Even factoring in its $82 billion of cash and investments, GE was far too leveraged, particularly given the operating problems in some of its business units.

 Boeing's balance sheet advantage has evaporated since then.
 By the end of last year, Boeing's debt burden had swelled to $27.3 billion, mainly due to the combination of cash burn and billions of dollars of dividends and share buybacks during 2019.
 (Cash and securities remained at $10 billion.)